Toporin/SatochipApplet/README.md

 - Download the latest release from https://github.com/martinpaljak/GlobalPlatformPro/releases
 - (Put the CAP file in the same folder as the GPJ jar file for convenience)
 - To list the applets loaded on a smartcard: `gp.exe -l`
-- To load the SatoChip applet: `gp.exe -install .\SatoChip-2.2.2.cap`
+- To load the SatoChip applet: `gp.exe -install .\SatoChip-0.12-05.cap`
-- To delete the SatoChip applet: `gp.exe -uninstall .\SatoChip-2.2.2.cap`
+- To delete the SatoChip applet: `gp.exe -uninstall .\SatoChip-0.12-05.cap`

 A more detailed tutorial is available on the GlobalPlatformPro [repository](https://github.com/martinpaljak/GlobalPlatformPro).

 # Use

 To use the applet, you have to connect your client application to the smartcard and send command APDU.
 These commands will be processed by the smartcard who will then send a response APDU.

+### Supported software clients

+- Bitcoin: the [Bitcoin Electrum-Satochip](https://github.com/Toporin/electrum-satochip/releases) is a version of [Electrum](https://github.com/spesmilo/electrum) that was slightly modified to integrate the Satochip hardware wallet.
+- Litecoin: the [Litecoin Electrum-Satochip](https://github.com/Toporin/electrum-satochip/releases) is a version of [Electrum for Litecoin](https://github.com/pooler/electrum-ltc/) that was slightly modified to integrate the Satochip hardware wallet.
-The [Electrum-Satochip](https://github.com/Toporin/electrum) is a version of [electrum](https://github.com/spesmilo/electrum) that was slightly modified to integrate the Satochip hardware wallet.
+- Bitcoin Cash: the [Electron Cash-Satochip](https://github.com/Toporin/electrum-satochip/releases) is a version of [Electron Cash](https://github.com/Electron-Cash/Electron-Cash) that was slightly modified to integrate the Satochip hardware wallet.
+**Note:** Satochip is natively supported by Electron Cash, we strongly encourage you to download the client from the [official website](https://electroncash.org/).
+- eCash (XEC): Satochip is natively supported by Electrum ABC, we strongly encourage you to download the client from the [official website] (https://www.bitcoinabc.org/electrum/).

+- Metamask: you can use your Satochip hardware wallet with a forked version of Metamask called [Satomask] (https://github.com/Toporin/metamask-extension/releases).
+To allow the communication between the card and your web browser, you will need the [Satochip Bridge] (https://github.com/Toporin/Satochip-Bridge/releases).

+- MyEtherWallet: you can use your Satochip hardware wallet with a forked version of MyEtherWallet called [MEW Satochip] (https://github.com/Toporin/MyEtherWallet/releases).
+To allow the communication between the card and your web browser, you will need the [Satochip Bridge] (https://github.com/Toporin/Satochip-Bridge/releases).

 ### Deprecated (use older releases for this)
 [SatoChipClient](https://github.com/Toporin/SatoChipClient) is a small java library that allows to easily interface the SatoChip applet to your application through a simple set of API.
 An example of application is the [BitcoinWallet](https://github.com/Toporin/BitcoinWallet) java application, that uses SatoChipClient through another Bitcoin library called [BitcoinCore](https://github.com/Toporin/BitcoinCore).